Teyras/MT/text/chapters/110_analysis.md

 The Linux kernel supports creating containers -- lightweight execution units that can be used for isolation and resource limiting.

-Process isolation can be achieved using namespaces, a feature present in the kernel since 2006[@LinuxNamespacesCommit].
+Process isolation can be achieved using namespaces[@LinuxNamespacesCommit], a feature present in the kernel since 2006.
 These allow locking the process in an environment where communication methods such as networking or reading files seemingly works without restrictions, but the sandboxed process can only communicate with processes in the same namespaces (granular sharing is also possible to allow e.g., connecting to services over the Internet).

-Resource limiting and usage accounting is implemented using control groups (cgroups), merged into the kernel in 2007[@LinuxCgroupsLWN].
+Resource limiting and usage accounting is implemented using control groups (cgroups)[@LinuxCgroupsLWN], merged into the kernel in 2007.

 It can be reasoned that these measures should not have any noticeable overhead, at least compared to processes running in the global process namespace and